 - Mid-Range/Boutique – Andersen Hotel (Based on personal experience) – During my visit I stayed at Andersen Boutique Hotel, which is a hotel west of the city centre and close to the main train station and Tivoli.
 The hotel was very cosy and I felt they tried to bring new ideas into the hotel to make your stay special.
 A few things included free wine between 5-6 every evening and various treats on each floor, such as cookies on one and toffees on another.
 They also provided Green Park toiletries (A brand by Molton Brown) and the room decor was also great.

-Have a look on Booking.com for other options.
+Have a look on booking.com or the map below for other options.

 Copenhagen felt like a walking city, and if you are intending to explore, then it’s likely you will walk most places once you are in the city centre.
-There is also the subway and bus services available, taxies and Uber.
+There is also subway and bus services available, taxis and Uber.
 Currently, there aren’t that many stops on the subway though.

 Alternatively, you could consider getting around like a local and hiring a bike.
 The city has a fantastic bike path network around the city that allows you to get around safely.